Hertzole/scriptable-values/README.md

 3. Open up the package manager.
    Click in the menu bar Window → Package Manager
 4. Select `Packages: My Registries` in the menu bar of the package manager window.
-5. You should see Scriptable Values under the `Aurora Punks` section.
+5. You should see `Aurora Scriptable Values` under the `Aurora Punks` section (or `Other` section).
 Click on it and then press Install in the bottom right corner.

 ### Unity package manager through git
 1. Open up the Unity package manager